quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part49_45._Data_Integr.md

 This method works on all disks but can be less efficient due to the need for additional read and write operations when updating specific blocks.
 :p How does the packed checksum layout work?
 ??x
 In this approach, checksums are stored together with their corresponding data blocks in sectors.
-For example, a sector might contain \(n\) checksums followed by \(n\) data blocks, repeated as necessary.
+For example, a sector might contain $n $ checksums followed by$n$ data blocks, repeated as necessary.
 While this method works on all disks and is simpler to implement, it can be less efficient for updating specific blocks because it requires reading, modifying, and writing entire checksum sectors. x??

 ---